diffblue/cbmc/doc/architectural/central-data-structures.md

 ## goto_programt

-A `goto_programt` is a list of GOTO-IR instructions.
+A `goto_programt` is a list of GOTO instructions.
 In pseudocode, it would look like `type goto_programt = list<goto_instructiont>`.

 An instruction (`goto_instructiont`) is a triple (an element with three subcomponents),